As well as providing training and best practice guidelines for members, IGI membership affords members the following free benefits.

 To become a mentee please contact firstname.lastname@example.org requesting the mentor list.
 It will be the responsibility of prospective mentees to identify and contact a mentor.

 The IGI strongly recommends that you attend a mentoring workshop before entering into a mentorship pairing.
-The IGI has recently run a mentoring workshop and plans the next one during winter 2016/2017.
+The IGI runs mentoring workshops from time to time.
+To enquire about training, please contact email@example.com.
 Research has shown that if both mentors and mentees have some training in mentoring and coaching skills then the risk of failed relationships is greatly reduced and outcomes are much more successful.

 The mentoring relationship